 User IDs provided by you when integrating our SDK must always be de-anonymized.
-Nami's Platform will reject any customer identifiers you try to provide us that are not in an acceptable format such as SHA256 or UUID.
+Nami's Platform will reject any customer identifiers you try to provide us that are not in an acceptable format such as Numeric, UUID or SHA256.

 These IDs will be attached to all data collected in the following sections.

 - Behavioral data for Machine Learning